Obituaries

 Fr.
 Anthony Gerard Jansen, 98, died on January 27, 2023, in San Antonio, TX, with 79 years of religious profession.
 Father Tony was a cheerful, tireless Marianist who ministered as a teacher and chaplain for more than six decades.
 For 40 of these years, he was a pillar of Matero Boys Secondary School in Lusaka, Zambia, a community that captured his heart and filled him with joy and purpose.
 He called his time at Matero “wonderful years and a challenging mission.”

 Fr.
 Donald James Wallace, 86, died on January 25, 2023, in San Antonio, TX, with 67 years of religious profession.
-Father Don was a priest, of the Communidad Marianista San José, San Juan, Puerto Rico.
+Father Don was a priest, of the Comunidad Marianista San José, San Juan, Puerto Rico.
 He was a beloved teacher, chaplain, counselor, administrator, and community director.
-Revered for his prayerful spirit, attentiveness, and determination, he touched the lives of many by generously sharing his deep faith, devotion to Mary, wisdom, and ministry of presence
+Revered for his prayerful spirit, attentiveness, and determination, he touched the lives of many by generously sharing his deep faith, devotion to Mary, wisdom, and ministry of presence.

 Bro.
 Michael John Galvin, 81, died on January 1, 2023, with 63 years of religious profession.
 He was a beloved teacher, linguist, counselor, administrator, and tireless advocate for the immigrant communities he served.
 He drew energy and strength from his experience of Marianist community life, crediting it as “the key for my happiness” and counting it as “the greatest blessing among many” he’d experienced in his life.